Taga-Taga/Taga-Taga.github.io/schools/Draft_1.md

 # Problems with Schools

-## From the Point of View of a “Smart” Kid
+## From the Point of View of a “Smart” Student

 ## By Logan Mortimer